-2: Data in "Typ" column is at 5V, 25°C unless otherwise stated.
-Parameters are for design guidance only and are not tested.

-3: The minimum clock period for SCK is 100 ns.
-Therefore, the clock generated in Master mode must not violate this specification.
+- 2: Data in "Typ" column is at 5V, 25°C unless otherwise stated.
+Parameters are for design guidance only and are not tested. - 3: The minimum clock period for SCK is 100 ns.
+Therefore, the clock generated in Master mode must not violate this specification. - 4: Assumes 50 pF load on all SPI pins.